MICHELLE: Hey, MJ? What did the fish say when he ran into the wall?

 Seriously, though, I enjoyed these volumes so much more than I expected, I find myself wishing I had some kind of award to give out for it, or something.
 It’s been a while since my expectations were so neatly trounced.

 MICHELLE: Yay, I’m glad you liked it!
 I like what you said about the reader’s confidence in the protagonist’s ability to make good on his promises; I absolutely felt the same.
 I should also note that I liked the second volume even more than the first, and am at least intrigued by the prospect of reading the earlier series, if daunted by the expense of such an endeavor.

-MELINDA: I’d say that I preferred the second volume as well, and I’m actually glad I saved them up to read together.
+MJ: I’d say that I preferred the second volume as well, and I’m actually glad I saved them up to read together.
 Though now, of course, I’m anxious to get to the third!

 So what have you been reading this week?

 MICHELLE: Well, speaking of second volumes… I checked out volume two of Durarara!! this week.
 For the uninitiated, this is ostensibly the story of a kid named Mikado, who has moved to Ikebukuro to attend high school and has encountered its various peculiar residents.
 There’s a lot more going on besides that, though, including a mysterious gang, a nefarious pharmaceutical company, and a headless (female) figure in black who rides through town on a motorcycle.